fieldtrip/website/tutorial/beamformingextended.md

 ### Loading of the data

-First, we will load the already preprocessed data (see above), which is available from the [FieldTrip FTP server (subjectK.mat)](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/sensor_analysis/subjectK.mat).
-Load the data with the following command:
+First, we will download [subjectK.mat](https://download.fieldtriptoolbox.org/tutorial/sensor_analysis/subjectK.mat) and load the already preprocessed data with the following command:

     load subjectK